brentschneider/personal-goals/readme.md

 # 2016 Personal goals, tasks, projects

+Woah thats your list?
 Yes - they are open source for accessibility across computers I use.
-Also open for transparency, accountability, and of course versioning.
+Also for transparency, accountability, and of course versioning.

-## Things I'll do in January:
+## Things to work on in March:

 - [ ] Publish Book - Aus Talhofzeiten
 	- [x] final revisions